Combining Inductive and Deductive Reasoning for Query Answering over Incomplete Knowledge Graphs

+Recently, \emph{Knowledge Graph Embedding} (KGE) techniques~ \cite{DBLP:journals/pieee/Nickel0TG16} that can be used to predict missing facts have been proposed to answer logical queries over incomplete KGs~\cite{DBLP:conf/nips/HamiltonBZJL18,iclr/RenHL20,DBLP:conf/nips/RenL20,DBLP:conf/nips/SunAB0C20,DBLP:conf/kdd/LiuDJZT21}.
+At the same time, in the Knowledge Representation and Reasoning area answering queries over incomplete data has also received a lot of attention and one of the most successful approaches for this task is to exploit ontologies when querying KGs, referred to as \emph{Ontology-Mediated Query Answering} \cite[OMQA,][]{DBLP:journals/ki/SchneiderS20a}.

-Ontologies are tailored to support deductive reasoning but on their own they are poorly equipped to deal with missing facts beyond those derived from existing KG by means of rules.
-On the other hand, embedding methods are essentially tailored towards a form of inductive reasoning: given a number of queries and their answers, they are used to predict answers to other similar queries, but they typically ignore ontological knowledge accompanying KGs.
-Since large portions of expert knowledge can be conveniently represented using ontologies, the benefits of coupling the ontological reasoning and embedding-based methods for KG completion are evident and have been acknowledged in several works~\cite{DBLP:series/ssw/BianchiRCPM20,DBLP:journals/corr/abs-2010-05446,kr/Gutierrez-Basulto18,DBLP:journals/corr/abs-1902-10499}.
-However, to the best of our knowledge such coupling for CQA has not been studied so far.
+While promising, existing embedding-based methods do not take ontologies, which formalize domain knowledge, into account.
+Since large portions of expert knowledge can be conveniently encoded using ontologies, the benefits of coupling ontology reasoning and embedding methods for KG completion are evident and have been acknowledged in several works, \eg~\cite{kr/Gutierrez-Basulto18,DBLP:journals/corr/abs-1902-10499}.
+However, to the best of our knowledge, coupling inductive and deductive reasoning to answer queries over incomplete KGs has not been considered yet.

-A natural attempt to address this shortcoming is to interchangeably complete the KG using ontological reasoning and embedding methods, and then perform CQ answering on top of the result.
-However, obviously this naive procedure comes with a big scalability challenge: In practice, we need to restrict ourselves to computing merely small subsets of likely fact predictions required for answering a given CQ.

-Thus, existing techniques applied naively are not suitable for the target task of \emph{ontology-mediated CQA (OMCQA)} over incomplete KGs.
-Given that the latter is much more challenging than the task of answering plain CQs, as it amounts to checking logical entailment, the development of further more sophisticated solutions is required.

-To this end, we aim at answering the following questions: \begin{itemize} \item[](Q1) Given an embedding model for CQA and an ontology, how to adapt the model to enable it to perform ontology-mediated QA? \item[](Q2) How do different data augmentation strategies to generate training data impact the accuracy of the embedding-based method for ontology-mediated QA? \item[](Q3) Does the ontology integration in the embedding model help to improve inductive reasoning performance?